There are two general consulting mindsets or postures today:

 - I am going to teach you my expertise, so, you soon won’t need me anymore.

-lean towards the latter approach in our Agile Coaching practice.
+We lean towards the latter approach in our Agile Coaching practice.

 It’s not that we don’t want companies to extend their contract with us by adopting a contrarian view.
-It’s just that we’ve (I’ve) found the latter approach to provide more long-term benefit to clients.
+It’s just that we’ve (I’ve) found the latter approach to provide more long-term benefits to clients.

 The struggle for me is teaching them to fish, rather than bait and cast the line for them.
 In all honesty, some clients are simply resistant to learning or taking ownership of the process.
 They say things like “I hired you to solve this problem for me.”